awalhadi/addressable/README.md

 ## Usage

-To add addresses support to your eloquent models simply use `\Hadi\Addressable\Traits\Addressable` trait.
+To add addresses support to your eloquent models simply use `\Awalhadi\Addressable\Traits\Addressable` trait.

 ### Manage your addresses